Sign In Sign-Up

 The Castle has a spiral staircase

-not be suitable for guests with
+which might not be suitable for guests with

 reduced mobility.